-Do not pour waste onto the ground, down a drain, or into any water source.
+Never pour waste onto the ground, down a drain, or into any water source.

-Air conditioning refrigerants escaping into the air can damage the Earth's atmosphere.
-Government regulations may require a certified air conditioning service center to recover and recycle used air conditioning refrigerants.
+Air conditioning refrigerants can damage the atmosphere.
+Government regulations may require using a certified service center to recover and recycle used refrigerants.

-Inquire on the proper way to recycle or dispose of waste from your local environmental or recycling center, or from your John Deere dealer.
+If uncertain about the safe disposal of waste, contact your local environmental or recycling center or your dealer for more information.